US Airline Pilots Association: Integrated seniority list controversy

 ALPA Merger Policy found in Section 45 of the Union Operating Manual required ALPA to remain neutral in the seniority integration process if the merger involved two ALPA represented airlines.
 As both the US Airways and America West pilots were represented by ALPA, no ALPA funds could be used in the process.
 The East and West pilot groups were required to independently hire and fund their own merger counsel.
 The West hired Jeff Freund to represent their effort and the East Dan Katz.
 Both lawyers were and remain independent of ALPA and represented each respective pilot group with complete neutrality.
 No evidence of fraud or manipulation has ever been brought forward.
 A lawsuit was filed by the East MEC in D.C.
 District Court following the Award's publication alleging impropriety, but the lawsuit was later dropped by USAPA as having no merit.
 This was confirmed by newly hired USAPA attorney Syzmanski before Judge Silver in early December 2011 when responding to her questions as to why the lawsuit was not pursued.

 USAPA was organized following an emotionally charged rally at ALPA's Herndon headquarters in 2007.
 Before USAPA was voted in, they visited the former America West pilots in Phoenix to tell their side of the story and fulfill a legal requirement.
 A video of the meeting was produced by the former America West pilots.
 In April 2008, by a majority vote and almost exclusive East vote, USAPA replaced ALPA as the new pilots union for all the US Airways pilots.
 Thus costing all Airways pilots over $500,000 of lost income over their careers.

 The former America West pilots vehemently objected to the formation of USAPA and overwhelmingly funded a legal effort operating under the name Leonidas LCC to preserve their legal rights.
-Leonidas, LLC.
 Recently, Federal Judge Roslyn Silver assigned class designation to the West pilots in the ongoing Declaratory Action case.
 Leonidas LCC remains the funded legal entity representing the West pilots before the court.